Cult of Signs

-The Invisible Forest Guerilla Theatre.
+Above: The Invisible Forest Guerilla Theatre.
 Costumes, banner design and photo: Mark Angelo Harrison.

-This River Runs Deep
+The River Runs Deep

-In December and January this year, I was very honoured to be asked to shoot Puçanga's video for her new single 'Ou é suposto seres tu?' or in English, 'Is it supposed to be you?' released on Gruta Records.
+In December and January this year, I was very honoured to be asked to shoot Puçanga's video (above) for her new single 'Ou é suposto seres tu?' or in English, 'Is it supposed to be you?' released on Gruta Records.

 Puçanga is a Portuguese vocalist and producer working in the Tagus Estuary around Lisbon.
 The video was shot there on location.
 It's an interesting area, with a landscape in transition.
 A tidal area where industrial ruins are being reclaimed by nature and the relentless forces of the Atlantic ocean, which creates the perfect backdrop to the unsettling atmosphere of Puçanga's music and haunting vocals.

 If you enjoy the music, please consider supporting Puçanga on Bandcamp and on her platforms (all her links are available on youtube)

 The Perimeters of Perception

 Space of Urgency - Artist in Residency Q21 Vienna